ghglavan/visibility-polygon/README.md

 This is a project that I've made with <a href ="https://github.com/NeacsuRadu">Neacsu Radu</a>

 <b>Input</b>: A polygon P, and A a point inside P.<br>
-<b>Output</b>: A graphical reprezentation oh the area inside P that is fisible from A.
+<b>Output</b>: A graphical reprezentation of the area inside P that is visible from A.

 The program uses Qt for GUI and I/O operations.